 You will find sets of “black lists” available online from other advertisers who have already done a lot of legwork for you by identifying low-quality placements, parked domains, 404 pages, and irrelevant content.
 Take advantage of their goodwill and prevent your ads from showing there before it happens!

-If you are running ads on the Google Display Network (GDN) you will find a number of scripts that do useful things like blocking entire root domains you specify as soon as they show up in your placements list.
+If you are running ads on the Google Display Network (GDN), you will find a number of scripts that do useful things like blocking entire root domains you specify as soon as they show up in your placements list.
 This ensures that they are caught early before accruing a lot of click volume and cost without adding any value to your campaign.
-Many times, these root domains are either some of the newer extensions or irrelevant international root domains like .in or .cn.
+Many times, these root domains are newer extensions or irrelevant international root domains like .in or .cn.

 When reviewing your placement lists, if you suspect any ad fraud such as through unreasonably high CTR or spammy domains, reach out to your platform representative or support team to request a refund.